lambdaclass/lambda_ethereum_rust/README.md

 # Make sure we build our docker image with latest changes
 docker build -t ethereum_rust .

-# Ethereum package is included in the repo as a submodule.
+# Ethereum package is included in the repo as a just target.
 kurtosis run --enclave lambdanet ethereum-package --args-file network_params.yaml
 ```